stefanoschrs/trabandcamp/README.md

 If you want to build the binary yourself
 `(export GOOS=<Operating System>; export GOARCH=<Architecture>; go build -o build/trabandcamp-$GOOS-$GOARCH trabandcamp.go)`
 *if you want to target ARM architecture you should also add the GOARM variable*

-> *Full documentation can be found at the Trabandcamp's [Wiki Page](https://github.com/stefanoschrs/trabandcamp/wiki)*